sergiusens/snappy-docs/reference/plugins/common.md

 title: "Common keywords"
 ---

-There are several built-in keywords which can be used in any part regardless of the choice of plugin.
+There are several builtin keywords which can be used in any part regardless of the choice of plugin.

   - `after`: [part, part, part...]